csdev19/laqi/README.md

 - [x] Refresh endpoints by the change of the files automatically
 - [x] Nested files to group endpoints
 - [x] Type of response: JSON
+- [x] Posibility to specify the response method (GET, POST, PUT, DELETE) with the same name fixing json problem
 - [ ] Create example files
 - [ ] Documented CLI